ehsanasadi72/doc/Data/elasticsearch.md

 - #### Snapshot Lifecycle Management (SLM)
 	in Elasticsearch helps you automatically manage backups of your data.
 You can set up policies to take regular snapshots of your indexes, store them in a specified location, and automatically delete old snapshots to save space.
 This way, you can easily restore your data if needed, without manual intervention.

 ## 6. Fleet Architecture in Elasticsearch
-is designed for centralized management of agents (like Elastic Agent, Filebeat, and others).
-Here are the key **components**:
+Is designed for centralized management of agents (like Elastic Agent, Filebeat, and others).
+Here are the key **Components**:
 - **Fleet Server**: The central hub that agents connect to for management.
 It handles communication, configuration distribution, and status collectionfrom agents.
 - **Elastic Agent:** A multi-purpose software that can actas various beats (e.g., Filebeat, Metricbeat).Installed on servers and devices, it collects data.
 - **Fleet UI**: Located in Kibana, this user interface allows users to manage agents, create and edit configurations, and monitor the overall status of agents.
+-
+**Workflow:**
+1. Agents connect to the Fleet Server and collect data from various sources.
+2. Fleet Server receives configurations from the Fleet UI and sends them to the agents.
+3. The collected data is sent to Elasticsearch, where it can be visualized and analyzed in Kibana.